ng-Classic/ng-classic/aio/content/guide/ngmodules.md

 *   Imports other modules with the components, directives, and pipes that components in the current module need
 *   Provides services that other application components can use

-Every Angular Classicapplication has at least one module, the root module.
+Every Angular Classic application has at least one module, the root module.
 You [bootstrap](guide/bootstrapping) that module to launch the application.

 The root module is all you need in an application with few components.